 The quota for 2013 is 70,000 and it looks like it will be met this year.
 There is strong political pressure to get refugee numbers back to over 100,000.

-In Fiscal Year 2009 the U.S. resettled almost three times as many refugees as all the rest of the countries in the industrialized world combined.
+2. The U.S. takes more than twice as many refugees as all countries from the rest of the industrialized world combined.

 Considering that the refugee influx causes increases in all legal and illegal immigration as family and social networks are established in the U.S., the U.N. is effectively dictating much of U.S. immigration policy.

 5. NIMBYists gone wild: As a Senator, Sam Brownback harshly rejected the resettlement of Somali Bantu in his own state even though he was a major advocate among evangelicals for increased refugee immigration to the U.S..

 The state of Delaware has resettled less than 10 refugees annually in recent years even though then Sen. Joe Biden was a sponsor of the 1980 Refugee Act – the bill which defines the refugee program we have today.

 Upon entry, a network of private, “nonprofit” agencies (so-called “voluntary agencies”) selects the communities where refugees will live.
 The agencies are either headquartered in Washington DC or have lobbying offices there.

 Washington DC took less than 200 refugees between 2007 and 2012.